bnkcodes/sunset-challenge-web/README.md

   <img src="https://i.ibb.co/kch2SVb/sunset-logo.png" alt="Sunset Logo" width="200" />
 </p>

+> Frontend for Sunset's technical assessment.
+React 18 with modern UI libraries and color customization features.

 This is the frontend application for the Sunset Challenge, a todo list application with color customization features.
 This project was developed as part of a full-stack developer assessment for Sunset.

 ## 🚀 Technologies